BertiRean/hadoop-spark-cluster/README.md

 make build_slave_image
 ```
 Now we can create the cluster with a master and 3 slaves:

+NOTE: one point of attention is that the more slaves you put, the greater the amount of memory available in the cluster.
+By default, the cluster adds 8GB for each slave.
+As my PC has 32GB, I created a cluster with 2 containers that together use a total of 16GB.
+For my tests this is enough, but nothing prevents you from changing the settings to suit your needs if you wish)
 ```
 docker-compose up -d --scale slave=3
 ```